 2. Place chopped and baked thighs on top.

 3. Divide the noodles, bok choy, halved eggs into bowls.
 Put the nori leaves (optional).
 Pour in broth.
 Pour gently over the noodles.
 Add cilantro leaves, green onions, and chili (add to taste optional).
 Serve immediately!

-You can find a detailed video of this recipe with cool story on the my channel.
+You can find a video recipe on the my channel